 But… how do you make the change, and make it successfully?
-Here are some useful tips and guidelines to ensure your transition to veganism is one that sticks.
+Here are some useful tips and guidelines to ensure your transition to being vegan is one that sticks.

 Add before you subtract.